Olympus

 Hope you enjoy them as much as I did.

 After a few days I was looking at my Bessa R3A and noticed how similar in size it is to the OM SLR’s.
 From this I eventually discovered that the Bessa grips fits on the OM4 (and others) with ease.
-The grip is actually a little bit big for the OM4 (as the Bessa appears to be larger), but it does the job very well.
-The ergonomics of the camera have improved substantially and it doesn’t stand out too much or add any noticeable weight.
-It’s a bit ghetto I know, but I’m thinking it’ll give me more street cred now… Will attach to a Holga next for maximum hipster coolness…
+The grip is actually a little bit big for the OM-4 (as the Bessa is larger), but it does the job pretty well.
+The ergonomics of the camera have improved somewhat and it doesn’t stand out visually too much or add any noticeable weight.
+It’s a bit ghetto I know, but I’m thinking it’ll give me more street cred now haha… Anyway, it was an experiment that worked well.
+I figured I’d try it after hearing people ask if it’s possible.
+Yes it is, albeit not perfect, however it does the job!

 Expired Film